magec/utf8mb4rails/README.md

     $ gem install utf8mb4rails

+This gem uses [https://github.com/departurerb/departure](departure) a Percona's pt-online-schema-change runner for ActiveRecord migrations.

+You need to have percona tools installed prior to using this gem.
+See instructions [https://github.com/departurerb/departure](here).

 ## Usage

 This gem will add in your rails project a new task called utf8mb4.
 This tast is aimed to easily convert tables in utf8 into